gearglow/ReptiliaWithATwist/The List.md

 Robbie popped the two of them to Hermione's doorstep.
 Elysia wasn't sure how Robbie knew where it was -- she hadn't even seen him check a map.
 And yet here they were.

 Robbie had shifted into his human form again, and Elysia was back in the androgynous look she'd left Gringotts in yesterday.
-They were both dressed in the same outfits as yesterday -- jeans, t-shirts, and the dragonhide boots and jackets (Robbie had laid claim on the Hebridean Black, while Elysia preferred the Ukrainian Ironbelly).
+They were both dressed in the same outfits as yesterday -- jeans, t-shirts, and the dragonhide boots and jackets (Robbie had laid claim to the Hebridean Black, while Elysia preferred the Ukrainian Ironbelly).
 Elysia wore a plain heather-grey v-neck, but Robbie's t-shirt said "Frankie Says Relax" in big letters across the chest.

 The door burst open at Elysia's knock.
 "Harry!"
 Hermione flew at her, engulfing her in a classic Hermione-hug.
 It struck Elysia then just how off-kilter she always felt over the summer, because all of a sudden, *she didn't.*